Tripler nurse named the 2026 Mana’olana Nurse of Hope Award recipient, driven by personal loss

-Sherilyn Long (front left), the 2026 Mana’olana Nurse of Hope Award recipient, is pictured with colleagues Abigail Troncoso, RN, Joshua Thompson, RN and Jennifer Peralta, RN, at Tripler Army Medical Center.
-Long was recognized for her dedication to patient care and compassionate approach to oncology nursing by the Oncology Nursing Society Hawaii chapter.
-(Defense Health Agency photo by Hugh Fleming)
+Tripler Army Medical Center – Sherilyn Long, a registered nurse at Tripler Army Medical Center, has been named the 2026 Mana’olana Nurse of Hope Award recipient, recognizing her dedication to patient care and compassionate approach to oncology nursing.
+The award, presented by the Oncology Nursing Society Hawaii chapter, honors nurses who embody the spirit of hope and healing.

+Long’s path to specializing in oncology wasn’t initially planned.
+After earning her Bachelor of Science in Nursing, she initially sought a position on a general floor in nursing.
+A role at Straub Clinic and Hospital led her to an oncology unit, where she quickly discovered a profound connection to the specialty.

+“They get the diagnosis, they’re going through cancer, and that kind of just puts everything else on the back burner, and they’re just fighting for their lives,” Long said.
+“A patient once remarked the hospital was ‘the only place you come to get sick to get better.’
+This is often true with treatments like chemotherapy, where the drugs, while fighting cancer, can cause temporary effects such as nausea, fatigue and hair loss.
+These side effects are a sign the treatment is working, even though they make the patient feel unwell in the short term.”

 |Date Taken: